-The Unified Modelling Language (UML) is a graphically based specification language for modelling software-intensive systems that has, since the late 1990s, become a de facto standard in the object-oriented software engineering industry.
+The Unified Modeling Language (UML) is a graphically based specification language for modeling software-intensive systems that has, since the late 1990s, become a de facto standard in the object-oriented software engineering industry.
 The UML employs a variety of diagrams to model different aspects of a system during the course of its development.
 The UML began life at the Rational Software Corporation, which itself started out as Rational Machines in Massachusetts in 1981 and was eventually acquired by IBM in 2003.
-In 1996 Rational tasked three of its software engineers with developing a non-proprietary unified modelling language.
+In 1996 Rational tasked three of its software engineers with developing a non-proprietary unified modeling language.

 The UML 2.x specification is broken down into four parts:

 - Superstructure - this part defines the elements with which UML users work directly in order to construct UML diagrams and models, including the notation and its semantics.

 - Infrastructure - the infrastructure defines the basic language constructs (essentially, the nuts and bolts) of UML.
 It is more of interest to the developers of UML compliant modeling tools than it is to UML users.

 - Object Constraint Language (OCL) - a text-based language for defining rules that apply to UML models and model elements that cannot be expressed using diagrammatic notation.

 - UML Diagram Interchange (UMLDI) - defines how UML standards-compliant documents (UML models) may be exchanged between different UML modeling and other software tools.